amusphere/mcp-db/README.md

 ## Available MCP Tools

-This server provides three MCP tools for database operations:
+This server provides four MCP tools for database operations:

 ### `db_tables`
 List all tables in the database.